eonbl/NeoVotingDocs/Voting/Wallet.Vote.md

 system: NeoSystem containing reference to the blockchain and your local node

 scriptHash: script hash (decoded address) of account that is voting.
-You can call address.ToScriptHash() to get a script hash from an address
+You can call [address.ToScriptHash()](https://github.com/neo-project/neo/blob/master/neo/Wallets/Helper.cs) to get a script hash from a string address

 candidates: list of candidates' public keys you wish to vote for, converted to a byte array